Seed Library

 Tegucigalpa Tomato (Heritage)

 Limited supply.
-Available only at the Baddeck Library.
+Available only at the Baddeck Library and Sydney.

 A red sauce tomato that is also juicy enough for salad.
 Originated in